hackthem/drupal_owasp_top10/README.md

 # drupal_owasp_top10
-This module implements the top 10 owasp vulnerabilities in order to show developpers and security auditors how to audit and prevent some common mistakes.
+This module implements the top 10 OWASP vulnerabilities in order to show developpers and security auditors how to audit and prevent some common mistakes.